 - Check if a Matrix is Invertible

-- Check given matrix is magic square or not
+- Program to check if matrix is singular or not

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.